 The bridge is the best place to observe the American Crocodiles that inhabit the Rio Tarcoles.

-Many of the crocs can be elusive and hard to see, but there are others that don’t seem to mind humans staring at them.
+Many of the crocs can be elusive and hard to see, but others don’t seem to mind humans staring at them.
 They are massive and dangerous creatures that spend most of their day sunning on the river banks waiting for prey to come along.

 It is estimated that the crocodile population is around 2,000 animals. some reaching as long as 6 meters (almost 20 feet) in length.
 On either side of the two-lane bridge is a pedestrian walkway from where you can observe and take photos.
 Under no circumstances should you walk down to the river to get a closer look.

 If you’re with a driver, they’ll almost always stop for you to get out and take a quick look.
-If you’re driving look for a place along the road to the park.
-There are vendors selling small items and a number of small restaurants near the bridge where you can grab lunch.
+If you’re driving, look for a place along the road to the park.
+Vendors are selling small items, and several small restaurants near the bridge where you can grab lunch.

 Catarata del Toro

 By Jessica Schmit from Uprooted Traveler